shivasaib/InterviewPrep/README.md

 # InterviewPrep
-Repo contains cheatsheet and interview preparation document
+This Repo contains cheatsheets and interview preparation guides for Machine Learning , Data Science and Python